blurrycontour/zuul-gerrit/doc/source/reference/project_def.rst

       all pipelines of this project.
 For more information see :ref:`variable inheritance <user_jobs_variable_inheritance>`.

+   .. attr:: queue

+      This specifies the
+      name of the shared queue this project is in.
+Any projects which interact with each other in tests should be part of the same shared queue in order to ensure that they don't merge changes which break the others.
+This is a free-form string;
+      just set the same value for each group of projects.

+      The name can refer to the name of a :attr:`queue` which allows further configuration of the queue.

+      Each pipeline for a project can only belong to one queue, therefore Zuul will use the first value that it encounters.
+      It need not appear in the first instance of a :attr:`project` stanza; it may appear in secondary instances or even in a :ref:`project-template` definition.

+      Pipeline managers other than `dependent` do not use this attribute, however, it may still be used if :attr:`scheduler.relative_priority` is enabled.

+      .. note:: This attribute is not evaluated speculatively and its setting shall be merged to be effective.

    .. attr:: <pipeline>

       Each pipeline that the project participates in should have an